brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 * Helping to recover in those few places where I lost the trail.
 It was great to know whether I was to the left or the right of the trail, particularly in those places where the trail "mistakes" are well-worn.

+I found the FarOut coverage of the LT to be excellent.

 Shelters/Tenting
 ----------------